Its-Just-Nans/sudoku-solver/README.md

 # sudoku-resolver
 sudoku-resolver by Its-Just-Nans

+⚠️do not distribute, credit the author⚠️

+## ⚠️Your attention plz⚠️
+This is just a program for fun.
+I know it's not optimizing (for exemple using char string instead of int string and convertissor 🤪🤪🤪).

 🇫🇷 Version at the beginnng of the file.
 [Click Here](https://github.com/Its-Just-Nans/sudoku-resolver/blob/master/README.md#-version)

 🇺🇸/🇬🇧 Version at the end of file.
 [Click Here](https://github.com/Its-Just-Nans/sudoku-resolver/blob/master/README.md#-version-1)

 ## 🇫🇷 Version
 ### Comment l'utiliser
 Pour utiliser ce programme, vous devez créer un fichier nommé sudoku.txt comme l'exemple ci-dessous (en remplacant les cases vides par des zéros) :